nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How to keep the code clean and maintainable while providing the flexibility and variety of valid user input while .
+**Aspect: How to keep the code clean and maintainable while providing the flexibility and variety of valid user input.

 * **Alternative 1 (current choice):** Group the parsing and execution of a command into four groups of classes: `AddressBookParser`, `TypeParsingUtil`, `EditPersonCommandParser` and `EditPersonCommand`.
     * Pros:
         * Clear separation of concerns.
         * Easy to maintain, easy to extend as for each new `ListEntryField` and `ListEntry` class that is added and fulfill the contract of the `ListEntryField` and `ListEntry` class, the parsing and execution of the command will almost be automatically supported.
         * Good DRY principle.
 Only one method is needed to parse all kinds of flags, the knowledge of a given type of processing is encapsulated in a single place.
     * Cons: Less flexible.
-It is not easy to add flags that has special parsing logic not supported by the current template.
+It is not easy to add flags that have special parsing logic not supported by the current template.

-* **Alternative 2:** Having even stricter constraints on the `ListEntryField` and `ListEntry` class, so that we can use reflection to automatically parse the flags.
+* **Alternative 2:** Having even stricter constraints on the `ListEntryField` and `ListEntry` class, so that we can use reflection feature of Java to automatically parse the flags.
     * Pros: Potentially better extensibility.
     * Cons:
         * Difficult to implement.
         * Even more difficult to debug.
         * Even less flexible.
-        * Not easy to get the correct error message, as reelection call will through a `InvocationTargetException` instead of a `ParseException` when the parsing fails.
+        * Not easy to get the correct error message and type, as if the call via reflection throws exception, `ParseException` for example, the reflection call will always overwrite the original exception and throw an `InvocationTargetException` instead.
 * **Alternative 3:** Writing a separate parser class for each command.
     * Pros: Flexible.
 Easy to implement.
     * Cons: